 Pay a visit the Cable Car Museum and actually see the gears churning!
 You won’t find something like this in any other city which is why this needs to be on your list of things you must see in San Francisco.

 Today it is one of the biggest tourist attractions in San Francisco, though in its heyday it was one of the primary ports in Northern California for fishermen.
-The Wharf offers a great glimpse at its past while also playing into some fun amusement park-like attractions and restaurants and it is truly a must see in San Francisco.
+Fisherman’s Wharf offers a great glimpse at its past while also playing into some fun amusement park-like attractions and restaurants and it is truly a must see in San Francisco.

 Pier 39, Ghirardelli Square, the lounging sea lions, and one of the best clam chowder bowls in the state can also be found as you make your way along the Wharf.